good-bill-hunting/political_parser/readme.md

 8. The President then has 10 days to veto the final bill or sign it into law.

 ## :page_with_curl: Data Overview:
-#### We aqcuired 26,000+ bills from api.govinfo.gov/.
+#### We acquired 26,000+ bills from api.govinfo.gov/.

 - Target Variable: Democrat, Republican, or Independent
 - One Observation Represents: A sponsored Bill
 - Initial steps: API scraping, acquiring data, creating a list of political parties

 ## :question: Initial Questions:
-1) Are there any words unique to a specific political party in determing Congressional Bills?
+1) Are there any words unique to a specific political party in determine Congressional Bills?
 2) What are the top focus areas for each political party and are there any bi-partisan areas or Congressional Bills?

 ## :busts_in_silhouette: To reproduce: